A commitment to JFCS is a commitment to your community.

-Includes a link to recording of the Fall 2020 Virtual Event, a special Gingered Peach recipe, Woman’s Alliance branded mug, and Listing as Sustaining Member on JFCS Website & Annual Report
+Includes link to recorded Fall 2021 Virtual Event, signed copy of GOOD AND CHEAP, and Listing as Sustaining Member on JFCS Website & Annual Report

 $540-$999 Supporting Membership

-Includes a link to recording of the Fall 2020 Virtual Event, Woman’s Alliance branded mug and Listing as Supporting Member on JFCS Website & Annual Report
+Includes link to recorded Fall 2021 Virtual Event, signed copy of GOOD AND CHEAP, and Listing as Supporting Member on JFCS Website & Annual Report

-Includes a link to recording of the Fall 2020 Virtual Event, Woman’s Alliance branded mug and Listing as Contributing Member on JFCS Website & Annual Report
+Includes link to recorded Fall 2021 Virtual Event, signed copy of GOOD AND CHEAP, and Listing as Contributing Member on JFCS Website & Annual Report

 If you are unable to participate, please consider making a donation in support of the Women’s Alliance and their mission at a level that is meaningful to you.

 Contact Helaine Isaacs at HelaineI@jfcsonline.org / 609-987-8100 ext 104.

 From our 2021 Member Virtual Event, featured speaker Leanne Brown (L) with Michelle Napell, Executive Director (C) and Nora Muchanic (R) who served as interviewer.